stonepros/stone/doc/rados/operations/placement-groups.rst

                   |                       |
                   +-----------------------+

-The Ceph client will calculate which placement group an object should be in.
+The Stone client will calculate which placement group an object should be in.
 It does this by hashing the object ID and applying an operation based on the number of PGs in the defined pool and the ID of the pool.
 See `Mapping PGs to OSDs`_ for details.